 In 2019, the Kansas Corporation Commission (KCC) unanimously extended Grain Belt Express’s certification as a transmission-only public utility with an approved route and a permit to construct the approximately 380-mile Kansas portion of the project.
 In 2019, the KCC also approved Invenergy Transmission’s acquisition of the project.

-Grain Belt Express intends to request an amendment to its Kansas Certificate of Convenience and Necessity in 2023, seeking increased power delivery to match growing demand and to deliver local benefits sooner through a proposed phasing of the project.
+In March 2023, Grain Belt Express submitted a request to amend its Kansas Certificate of Convenience and Necessity, seeking increased power delivery to match growing demand and to deliver local benefits sooner through a proposed phasing of the project.

 Grain Belt Express in the Community